heyhen/starter-hugo-research-group/content/authors/maren-krafft/_index.md

 user_groups:
   - Researchers
 ---
 Maren Krafft is a Master student in our group.
+She studies in the Master program of Digital Health at HPI.